-This delicious paleo stuffed salmon recipe was shared with us by Foods Matter, an online magazine for allergies and other autoimmune disorders.
+This delicious paleo stuffed salmon recipe was shared with us by our friends at Foods Matter, an online magazine for allergies and other autoimmune disorders.
 They suggest this dish as an alternative Christmas dinner for those who aren’t fans of fowl.
-But we think it is a great dish for any night, since it’s rich in healthy fats and loaded with green vegetables.
+But we think it’s also a great dish weeknights, since it’s relatively fast, easy, rich in healthy fats, and loaded with green vegetables.
+It’s also a wonderful meal for various special diets, including dairy-free, gluten-free, and even Whole30!

 Special Diet Notes: Paleo Stuffed Salmon with Avocado Sauce

-By ingredients, this recipe is dairy-free / n0n-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, and paleo-friendly.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, and paleo-friendly.

 - ½ head of fennel, sliced very thinly